Beach Boy Brian Wilson, surf rock poet, dies at 82

 The statement on Instagram did not give a cause.
 Wilson was placed under a legal conservatorship last year due to a "major neurocognitive disorder."

 "We are at a loss for words right now," said his family.
-"We realize that we are sharing our grief with the world."
+"We realise that we are sharing our grief with the world."

 Wilson didn't surf but his prodigious pen and genius ear allowed him to fashion the boundary-pushing soundscape of beachside paradise.